takielias/codeigniter-websocket-example/readme.md

 ```

 #### :arrow_right: Test the App
-Open three pages of your project on following url with different IDs :
+Open two pages of your project on following url with different IDs :

 `http://localhost/codeigniter-websocket-example/index.php/user/index/1`